 All students have the right to the same educational opportunities.
-The Disability Support Services (DSS) Office at WNCC provides a variety of accommodations to provide access for individuals with disabilities.
-The mission of the DSS Office is to resolve issues relative to disability access, provide equal access for individuals with disabilities, facilitate the development of reasonable accommodations for students, provide services and accommodations to qualified students, and serve in an advisory capacity to faculty and staff.
-Through the Disability Services Office, eligible students have access to: Auxiliary aids and services (note takers, scribes, interpreters, and electronic textbooks) Modifications (extended test times, distraction-free environments, variety of delivery methods) Assistive technology (electronic devices, physical modifications of environment) Complete information about resources and processes for disability support can be found at www.wwcc.edu/student-life/student-services/disability-services
+WNCC provides a variety of accommodations to provide access for individuals with disabilities.
+The Dean of Students Office aims to resolve issues related to disability access, provide equal access for individuals with disabilities, facilitate the development of reasonable accommodations for students, provide services and accommodations to qualified students, and serve in an advisory capacity to faculty and staff.
+Eligible students have access to: auxiliary aids and services (note takers, scribes, interpreters, and electronic textbooks), modifications (extended test times, distraction-free environments, variety of delivery methods), assistive technology (electronic devices, physical modifications of environment) and more.